-Students will be instructed regularly on issues regarding to the proper ethical and legal use of computers and software located in various labs and classrooms throughout the school.
+Students will be instructed regularly on issues regarding to the proper ethical and legal use of computers and software located in various labs and classrooms photographs in the locker rooms or bathrooms, cheat, or throughout the school.
 Improper use of computers and software, particularly as related to copyright violations, use for personal monetary gains by a student, or other ethical and legal considerations will be cause for disciplinary actions.
 Those actions could result in the loss of access to the district's computers and software.
 In some circumstances, disciplinary actions could include suspension or expulsion from school and/or prosecution by authorities.
 (Board Policy 6:235)